l-przybylka/smart-home-apps/README.md

 npm install pm2@latest -g
 ```
 <br>
-b) Clone and install the services
+b) Clone and install the services.
 <br>
 <br>
-c) Use the following commands in your ec2 to make sure the autoscaling servers will run the application on start-up
+c) Use the following commands in your ec2 to make sure the autoscaling servers will run the application on start-up.

 ```
 ec2-server-ssh$ pm2 start <your application>